The staff of the ACLU of Colorado is comprised of dedicated professionals with years of experience …

 Rachel Pryor-Lease, Development Associate

 Rachel Pryor-Lease is the Development Associate for the ACLU.
 She is responsible for supporting all fundraising efforts and organizing the annual Whitehead dinner.
 Prior to joining the Colorado office, she has worked for the ACLU of Washington, the LGBT Community Center of New York, and Nativity House, a daytime, drop-in homeless shelter in Tacoma, WA.
 She also had a second career as a NYC pastry chef.
 Rachel holds a Bachelor of Arts degree from the University of Colorado at Boulder.
 She grew up in Colorado but has lived on both the West and East coasts and is thrilled to be back home.
-She married her wife, Leah, in 2010 in Massachusetts, and they currently live in Denver with their dog, Bubba.
+She married her wife, Leah, in 2010 in Massachusetts, and they currently live in Denver with their twins Ari and Asher and their dog, Bubba.
 Email her at email@example.com.

 Kiela Parks, Advocacy Associate

 Kiela Parks joined the ACLU in July 2012.
 As our Advocacy Associate, she works with the Public Policy Director and coalition partners to develop legislative strategy to advance civil liberties in the state legislature and through ballot initiatives.
 She is also our social media and website coordinator.
-Originally from California, Kiela recently received her MA in International Human Rights from the University of Denver.
+Originally from California, Kiela received her MA in International Human Rights from the University of Denver in 2010.
 Her professional experience includes working at a nonprofit organization to administer community service sentences, protecting the rights of disabled employees at a California law firm, and the development/execution of communications and development strategies for the Josef Korbel School of International Studies.

 Jessica Howard, Legal Assistant